gyacynuk/modelsim-unittest-framework/README.md

 The unit test text file was designed to be intuitive and easy to use.
 On a macro level, it is composed of different types of "blocks", which are represented with the curly braces "{ }".
 Inside of these block are statements, where each statement must end with a semicolon.
 The types of blocks are detailed below.

 #### The Meta Block
-At the top of the file a meta block is declared using the "meta" keyword, which tells the generator information regarding other files that the generated .do file will have to interact with.
+At the top of the file a meta block is declared using the **meta** keyword, which tells the generator information regarding other files that the generated .do file will have to interact with.
 An example meta block can be seen below:

 ~~~
 meta {